Social Security and Prisons

 - an unsatisfied warrant for a crime that is a felony;

 - an unsatisfied warrant for avoiding custody or confinement after conviction for a felony crime which is a felony; or

 - violated a condition of probation or parole imposed under Federal or State law.

-Also, the Social Security Administration may continue to pay an individual's benefit if the individual establishes that the offense underlying the warrant or imposition of the probation or parole (as well as the violation of probation or parole) was both nonviolent and not drug–related and there were mitigating circumstances for not satisfying the warrant.
+However, the SSA may continue to pay your benefit if you establish that the offense underlying the warrant or imposition of the probation or parole (as well as the violation of probation or parole) was nonviolent and not drug–related and there were mitigating circumstances.